alejandrojmnzz/alejandrojmnzz/README.md

 <h1 align="center">Hi, my name is Alejandro Jiménez</h1>
-<h3 align="center">Full stack web developer with 6 meses de experiencia y pasión por crear soluciones innovadoras.
-También entusiasmado por el desarrollo de videojuegos.</h3>
+<h3 align="center">Full stack web developer with 6 months of experience and passion for creating innovative solutions.
+Also enthusiastic about video game development.</h3>

 - 🔭 Currently working on **improve my skills and knowledge in full stack development**